 Two alternatives to storing tulip bulbs are to leave them in the ground or dig them up after the leaves yellow.
 Tulips are perennial plants and the first option allows nature revive the bulbs on her own.
 The second option involves keeping the bulbs dry and cool until late autumn, replanting in the same process as explained above.

 Tulips are highly durable, but you need to be wary of a few pests and diseases that can harm your plants.
-Squirrels are attracted to Tulip bulbs, but can be deterred by placing black netting over the top of the bulbs or sprinkling Cayenne pepper or chili flakes/powder around the garden.
+Squirrels are attracted to Tulip bulbs, but can be deterred by placing black netting over the top of the bulbs or sprinkling Cayenne pepper or chilli flakes/powder around the garden.
 Aphids can also be troublesome, but can be easily washed away with water.

 Tulips are mostly disease free, but can be affected by tulip fire.
 This disease is easily identifiable with the presence of odd, distorted foliage.
 It usually appears before the plant has bloomed, but is just as serious if you notice 'flecks and burns' anywhere on the flowered plant.
 The only solution is to dig out from the roots and destroy the bulb.